 - What you can control – You can control whether you have insurance coverage and how much you have.
 You should assume every driver on the road is either Uninsured or Underinsured.
 As such, by utilizing the below suggested “minimum responsible coverages,” you will protect yourself and your family from financial devastation unless you suffer, God Forbid, a catastrophic injury.
 You are in essence buying insurance coverage for others less responsible than you, and such coverages will protect you in the vast majority of crashes you may find yourself in.
 Otherwise, when and if this happens, you will be very glad you did as suggested or very sad if you did not.
 Coverage issues can be complicated.
-Don’t hesitate to call an experienced motorcycle accident attorney with any questions or for guidance.
+Don’t hesitate to call an experienced motorcycle accident attorney in Indianapolis with any questions or for guidance.

 So, needless to say, the Indianapolis motorcycle accident attorneys with our firm strongly recommend purchasing UM/UIM coverage if you are a motorcyclist or any kind of driver – even a bicyclist – including “excess” or “umbrella” coverage.
 It only costs a few dollars in premiums, and it can make a huge difference if you are hurt in a crash.
 Understand that motorcyclists are more times than not seriously injured when involved in a crash due to the fact that they are not surrounded by a steel cage.